mkhan45/swat/report/main.typ

 supplement: "Example"
 ) <sum_tailrec_rec>

-This is probably runtime dependent, and might be fixed by a Wasmtime update.
+This is pretty disappointing, and might be fixed by a Wasmtime update.
 However, a more robust compiler might want to turn some recursive functions into loops.

 == Benchmarks